shubhvjain/infodb/README.md

-# personal-analytics
+# infodb
-Gather personal data, store it locally and analzye it
+A python package to store personal information locally.